TheLegendOfZalda/TheLegendOfZalda.github.io/index.md

 <div align="justify">
 <p>The Hilary's emails are within the period from 2008 to 2013, so we will associate US's policy and international events to the sentiments of Hilary's emails.
 We highlight some countries and regions here:</p>

-<b>China</b>:<br>
+<p><b>China</b>:
-<p>Obama was friendly with China during his presidency, and as a result, the bilateral relationship between China and US, two superpower in the world, maintains more or less stable in this period.
+Obama was friendly with China during his presidency, and as a result, the bilateral relationship between China and US, two superpower in the world, maintains more or less stable in this period.
 For example, at the end of 2014, the US government carried out for the first time a 10-year visa policy to promote communication between the two countries.
 Meanwhile, after the 2008 international financial crisis, US was strongly influenced and wanted to recover it by strengthening cooperation in economics with China.</p>

-<b>India</b>: <br>
+<p><b>India</b>:
-<p>India, as the largest democracy country in population, has always maintained a closed bilateral relations with US and has widely communication and cooperation in economics and technology with US.</p>
+India, as the largest democracy country in population, has always maintained a closed bilateral relations with US and has widely communication and cooperation in economics and technology with US.</p>

-<b>Oman</b>:<br>
+<p><b>Oman</b>:
-<p>Oman is a Middle East country with abundant oil reserve and the fortress country of the Strait of Hormuz, which attracts the attention of US government.
+Oman is a Middle East country with abundant oil reserve and the fortress country of the Strait of Hormuz, which attracts the attention of US government.
 And US and Oman launched negotiations on a Free Trade Agreement that were successfully concluded in October 2005.
 So the bilateral relation is positive and stable. </p>

-<b>Haiti</b>:<br>
+<p><b>Haiti</b>:
-<p>Haiti suffered a serious earthquake in January 2010.
+Haiti suffered a serious earthquake in January 2010.
 President Obama announced a 100m$ US aid package to help Haiti.
 We think that the emails mentioning Haiti are about supporting Haiti.</p>

-<b>Russia</b>:<br>
+<p><b>Russia</b>:
-<p>The Crimean Crisis happened in 2014, and the tension was only after the crisis.
+The Crimean Crisis happened in 2014, and the tension was only after the crisis.
 Before the crisis Russia and US had kept cooperation.</p>

-<b>Japan, Brasil, Hongkong, ... </b>:<br>
+<p><b>Japan, Brasil, Hongkong, ... </b>:
-<p>Those are countries or region which are important economies and have no big conflit with US.
+Those are countries or region which are important economies and have no big conflit with US.
 So we think that emails mentioning these countries talk especially about cooperation.</p>

-<b>Qatar, Turkey, ... </b>:<br>
+<p><b>Qatar, Turkey, ... </b>:
-<p>These Middle-east countries had no economic or political conflit with US at that period and US do need cooperation with countries with abundant oil reserve and alliance countries in the Middle-east area.</p>
+These Middle-east countries had no economic or political conflit with US at that period and US do need cooperation with countries with abundant oil reserve and alliance countries in the Middle-east area.</p>
 </div>

 &nbsp;